 Any explicitly set dates will override rolled-up dates.
 Dates of child issues can only be rolled-up if the parent issue does not have an assigned start or end date and is not part of a sprint.

 In order to roll up dates, a parent issue must have at least one child issue with start and end dates assigned.
 Given that, Advanced Roadmaps will fill the missing date values based on the child issues' dates.

 If your schedule bars have a striped pattern that fades out in one direction, this indicates that a parent issue is using one set date and one date rolled-up from child issues.
 This is called a partial roll-up, and is demonstrated below:

-If a parent issue’s schedule bar fades out completely, it means that one of its child issues doesn't have a start and end date assigned to them.
+If a parent issue’s schedule bar fades out completely, it means that none of its child issues have a start and end date assigned to them.
 Missing start or end dates prevent Advanced Roadmaps from determining a roll-up date, and so the schedule bar fades out.

-To fix a partial roll-up, ensure that all of the child issue have start and end dates.
+To fix a partial roll-up, ensure that the parent issue contains at least one child issue with start and end dates.